rebrowski/neuralAdapatationInMTL/README.md

 2. `ERPsLatencyAnalysesSITable1.m` prints output to terminal that was used for Supporting Information Table 1.

 ## Single units tuning curves
+1. `Figure2ASUExamples.m` generates `.tif` files in the `su_examples` subdirectory to the main directory of this script folder. `ospr_su_example_3628_LPHC.tif` is used in Figure 2A.
-1. `CalculateTuningCurves.m` generates `tuningCurvesMin[N]ResponsesPerUnit.mat` where `N`is the minimun number of stimuli the unit responds to.
+2. `CalculateTuningCurves.m` generates `tuningCurvesMin[N]ResponsesPerUnit.mat` where `N`is the minimun number of stimuli the unit responds to.
-2. `Figure2BPlotTuningCurves.m` generates  `Figure2BTuningCurvesMin[N]Resps.png` where `N`is the minimun number of stimuli the unit responds to.
+3. `Figure2BPlotTuningCurves.m` generates  `Figure2BTuningCurvesMin[N]Resps.png` where `N`is the minimun number of stimuli the unit responds to.
 Note `N = 4` was used for Figure 2B.
-3. `PrepareTuningCurvesDataForSpss.m` generates `FiringRatesByRankCondition.csv`, which re-arranges the data in `tuningCurvesMin4ResponsesPerUnit.mat` long format to be further processed wiht SPSS or R for ANOVAs.
+4. `PrepareTuningCurvesDataForSpss.m` generates `FiringRatesByRankCondition.csv`, which re-arranges the data in `tuningCurvesMin4ResponsesPerUnit.mat` long format to be further processed wiht SPSS or R for the ANOVA as specified in the manuscript.
-4. `firingRatesByRankCondition.sps` is an SPSS script file that does the Condition (primed, control) X Stimulus Rank (1,2,3,4) X Anatomical Region (AM, otherMTL) ANOVA on z-scored and raw firing rates reported in the main text and in Supplementary Table 2.
+5. `firingRatesByRankCondition.sps` is an SPSS script file that does the Condition (primed, control) X Stimulus Rank (1,2,3,4) X Anatomical Region (AM, otherMTL) ANOVA on z-scored and raw firing rates reported in the main text and in Supplementary Table 2.
 It loads `FiringRatesByRankCondition.csv` and stores the output in SPSS viewer file (`FiringRatesByRankCondition.spv`).

+## Single units firing latencies and burst duration